aleksander-saz/DS-Projects/Project_09/README.md

 If booking is cancelled - the hotel faced the losses: cost the one time cleaning and price per one night of the room considering season coefficient.

 Prediction system budget is 400 000.
-The prediction system shall Th investments on the system shall be returned during the test period.
+The investments on the system shall be returned with in the test period.